 I am selecting the trigger condition here: –

-Then refresh your domain, a preview tab will appear below your page.
-And you can check that the code is integrated correctly.
+Then, refresh your domain.
+A preview tab will appear below your page; you can check that the code is integrated correctly.

-If you found everything okay, then finally submit the code from the Google Tag Manager.
+If everything is okay, submit the code to the Google Tag Manager.

-The above process is for setting schema markup for a single page.
-Below I will discuss the method of setting up the schema for a couple of same type pages.
+The above process sets schema markup for a single page.
+Below, I will discuss the method of setting up the schema for several pages of the same type.

-Let you are trying to set up schema for all your product pages together.
+Let you set up a schema for all your product pages together.

 First, collect the JSON-LD code from – https://developers.google.com/search/docs/data-types/product

-Here I am taking the code for Product Name, Image, Review & Offer.
+I am taking the Product Name, Image, Review, & Offer code here.

 <html>